utkuul/coderofthenight/README.md

 -Username, Display Name, Phone, Email components must be formed as entries.

--User Roles component must give options to the user, such as Guest, Admin, and SuperAdmin, the user must be able to choose any of them.
+-User Roles component must give three options to the user, as Guest, Admin, and SuperAdmin, the user must be able to choose any of them.

 -The enabled component is must be a checkbox.